Sterilization for Women (Tubal Ligation)

-- The procedure called tubal ligation works by tying and cutting the tubes.
-The tubes are sealed by an instrument that sets electrical current but sometimes can be closed by rings, clamps or clips.
+- Cutting and tying the fallopian tubes.
+The tubes are sealed by an instrument that sends electrical currents.
+They can also be closed by rings, clamps or clips.
 In some cases, a small piece of the tube is removed.

 How Does Tubal Ligation Prevent Pregnancy?

 This method prevents sperm from reaching the eggs.
-One egg is released each month and passes through the Fallopian tubes towards the uterus.
-Serialization allows to blocking each of these tubes so the eggs cannot reach the uterus.
+Your body releases one egg each month and it passes through the fallopian tubes towards the uterus.
+Serialization for women blocks each of these tubes so the eggs cannot reach the uterus.

-This method is a permanent method of birth control that allows you to enjoy sex without worrying about pregnancy.
-It is simple, convenient, and safe because it lasts forever.
-Most women say that they have an increase in sexual pleasure.
-This is because they don’t have to think about unwanted pregnancy.
+This method is a permanent method of birth control.
+It allows you to enjoy sex without worrying about becoming pregnant.
+It is simple, convenient, and safe.
+Most women say that they have an increase in sexual pleasure as well.
+This is likey because they don’t have to think about unwanted pregnancy.

-This does not affect or change your hormone levels.
-These hormones that affect breast size, sex drive, muscle tone, voice, hair are still made in the ovaries.
-The hormones still flow through your body as normal.
-Normal periods will still occur and this method does not make menopause happen earlier.
+Tubal Sterilization does not affect or change your hormone levels.
+The hormones that affect breast size, sex drive, muscle tone, voice, hair are still made in the ovaries.
+These hormones will still flow through your body as normal.
+You will still have normal periods and menopause will not happen earlier.

-- Family is complete and no more children are wanted (you and your partner agree)
+- Do not want anymore children ever (you and your partner agree)